-It can be difficult to diagnose an infection, because the symptoms may closely mimic those of lupus.
-For instance, it is hard to tell whether joint pains and fever are caused by a lupus flare or an infection.
+It can sometimes be difficult to diagnose an infection, because the symptoms may closely mimic those of lupus.
+For instance, it can be hard to tell whether joint pains and fever are caused by a lupus flare or an infection.
 To further complicate matters, an infection can trigger a lupus flare.

 A chronic low-grade fever may be normal for someone with lupus, so it helps to take your temperature at the same time daily.
-Generally, you should see your doctor if you have a temperature that is higher than usual, or experience any symptoms that are not typical.
+Generally you should see your doctor if you have a temperature that is higher than usual, or experience any symptoms that aren’t typical for you.

 Methods used to diagnose the presence of an infection may include: